Payments Management

 5. Click the Accept Payment button.

-The Payment will be accepted and added to the order
+The payment is accepted and added to the order.

 Force Duplicate Payment